Dr Virginia Pitts is a an award-winning educator, filmmaker and scholar with an equal passion for all three areas.

 As a writer/director, Virginia's work spans fiction, documentary, docu-drama and screendance for film, television and video.
 She has been commissioned or employed by, among others, Channel 4, BBC2, the New Zealand Film Commission, James Wallace Productions, South Pacific Pictures and Television New Zealand.

 Varied in content and style, Virginia's short fiction films have been selected for over 35 international film festivals (including Berlin, Locarno, Chicago, Montreal, Valladolid and Edinburgh).
-A selection of them can be viewed here.
 Financed by highly competitive grants, these films have also gained theatrical release, toured art galleries and sold widely to television (including Canal+, Showtime TV & NBC).
 Virginia has also directed award-winning television drama and been commissioned to write short and feature length screenplays.
-She is currently working with the writing duo, Lambert Nagle, to develop a feature film about a single mother caught in the clash between the realities of rural life and urban ideas about food and farming.

 Virginia joined the University of Westminster as a full-time member of staff in September 2019.
-On the BA (Hons) Film, she contributes to film practice modules on all three years and supervises dissertations.
-On the MA Film Television and Moving Image, she runs the screenwriting pathway, sole teaching and leading two modules (Introduction to Screenwriting; Advanced Screenplay Preparation), and supervising Screenplay Final Projects.
+On the BA (Hons) Film, she contributes to various film practice and supervises dissertations.
+On the MA Film Television and Moving Image, she runs the screenwriting pathway, teaching two modules (Introduction to Screenwriting; Advanced Screenplay Preparation), and supervising Screenplay Final Projects.

 Virginia began her teaching career at the University of Auckland, where she taught film production, film studies and media studies.
 Since then her teaching has been primarily in filmmaking and screenwriting, though she also supervises dissertations (BA & MA) and doctoral students.
 She has held fulltime lectureships at the University of Waikato and the University of Kent, where she was awarded the Faculty of Humanities Teaching Prize.